marco76/java-demo/server/src/main/resources/pages/app-checklist.md

 ## Mandatory

 - [ ] _CORS Configuration_: It allow multiple servers during your development
-- [ ] _Whitelabel configuration_: Required if you use the default configuration of Angular
+- [ ] _404 - PathLocationStrategy_: Required if you use the default configuration of Angular

 ## Recommended